-Students who fail to meet the minimum requirements for attendance and academic progress after the Warning period, the student will be placed on probation and considered to be making satisfactory academic progress while during the probationary period, if the student appeals the decision, and prevails upon appeal.
+Students who fail to meet the minimum requirements for attendance and academic progress after the Warning period, the student may be placed on probation and considered to be making satisfactory academic progress while during the probationary period, if the student appeals the decision, and prevails upon appeal.
+Probation status can only be attained after the student files a written appeal.
+If the appeal is not successful, the student cannot be placed on probation.